-I can tell you that as a child I thought doing translations was boring.
-For me, it was all about sitting behind the desk and playing with words.
+I can tell you that as a child I thought doing translation was boring.
+For me, it was all about sitting behind a desk and playing with words.
 BOOOORING.
-Ironically, today I am a translator myself, and it’s my children’s turn now to think that translations are boring.
+Ironically, today I am a translator myself, and it’s now my children’s turn to think that translation is boring.

 I feel I must set the record straight.
 Let me discuss some myths and facts about translation.
 Let me clarify some ideas and assumptions related to the work of a translator.

 MYTH # 1: A good translator will translate any type of text

 FACT: Many people may not realise that a good translator specialises in several different but often related areas.
 This allows them to be up to date with industry news and to follow trends.
 They also use field-specific jargon and recognise all nuances of the original text.
 It is only inexperienced or poor translators who claim that they can translate any text that lands in their hands.
 It takes a lot of skill to write a contract translation, a user manual or a marketing text, so their translation also requires specific knowledge and abilities.

 MYTH # 2: Anyone who knows a foreign language can become a translator

 FACT: For translated text to be of good quality, the translator needs: